One to one maths interventions built for KS4 success

 Similar Shapes Example 6

-The sides AE and AD are a pair of corresponding sides.
+Decide which sides are pairs of corresponding sides.

-We can use the scale factor 1.6 as a multiplier to find the missing length.
+Use the scale factor to find the missing length.

 How to find an area or volume using similar shapes